 Czech menus can be problematic.
-Even if you have a reasonable knowledge of culinary terms in Czech, you’ll almost definitely require the assistance of the waiter.
+Even if you have a reasonable knowledge of culinary terms in Czech, you’ll almost definitely require the waiter’s assistance.
 And the waiter will usually recommend the most expensive meals and those that you are likely to know.
-Therefore, the chance of you being able to sample some original Czech cooking, should it be available, is remote.
+Therefore, the chance of you tastes some original Czech cooking is not big.

 Thankfully, nearly every restaurant (not including the basic country pubs) will have a menu in English and German.
 Although the translations on these aren’t reliable all the time, they’ll at least assist you in making your selection to a certain extent.

-A typical national dish is ‘pork, cabbage, dumplings’ which must be accompanied with a pint of beer, the most typical Czech beverage.
+A typical national dish is ‘pork, cabbage, dumplings’, accompanied by a pint of beer, the most typical Czech beverage.
 Czech cuisine is principally Bohemian and closely attached to that of southern Germany and Austria.
 Vegetarians will not be very pleased, as Czech cuisine uses a lot of fried or roasted meat, usually pork or beef and, on special occasions, game and fish are served with dumplings, potatoes or rice, in a sauce.

-Many Czech dishes have strange names that don’t offer any clue as to what’s inside them , but certain words might give you a hint.
-For example, some common names which appear on Czech menus are: šavle (sabre; something on a skewer); tajemství (secret; cheese inside rolled meat); překvapení (surprise; meat, capsicum and tomato paste rolled into a potato pancake); kapsa (pocket; a filling inside rolled meat); and bašta (bastion; meat in spicy sauce with a potato pancake).
+Many Czech dishes have strange names that don’t offer any clue as to what’s inside them, but certain words might give you a hint.
+For example, some common names which appear on Czech menus are šavle (sabre; something on a skewer); tajemství (secret; cheese inside rolled meat); překvapení (surprise; meat, capsicum and tomato paste rolled into a potato pancake); kapsa (pocket; a filling inside rolled meat); and bašta (bastion; meat in a spicy sauce with a potato pancake).

 Two strangely named dishes that are familiar to all Czechs are Španělský ptáčky (Spanish birds; sausage and gherkin wrapped in a slice of veal, served with rice and sauce) and Moravský vrabec (Moravian sparrow; a fist-sized piece of roast pork).
 But even Czechs may have to ask what a dish is about.